-Mid-summer and everything is growing well… or it should be.
-There are a number of problems which may become apparent at this time of year, some of which can especially be a problem for newly planted trees and shrubs, or for those growing in containers for that matter, so here’s a quick list of some of the ones our customers quite often encounter, a little bit about them, and how to deal with them:-
+Mid-summer and everything is growing well.
+Or it should be.
+There are a number of problems which may become apparent at this time of year.
+These can especially be a problem for newly planted trees and shrubs, or for those growing in containers for that matter.
+So here’s a quick list of some of the ones our customers quite often encounter, and how to deal with them:

-Vine weevil rarely cause major problems for established trees and shrubs as, in healthy soil with an established ecosystem, the grubs which do the damage are predated by ground beetles, centipedes and so on, limiting populations enough that healthy, established specimens can just shrug off the limited amount of root damage.
-Vine Weevil grubs can sometimes cause problems for newly-planted trees and shrubs while they’re battling to get established – but the biggest area of concern is for plants growing in containers where the grubs can feed in large numbers, safe from anything that might eat them.
+Vine weevil rarely cause major problems for established trees and shrubs.
+In healthy soil with an established ecosystem, these grubs are predated by ground beetles, centipedes and so on.
+This limits populations enough so that healthy, established specimens can just shrug off the limited amount of root damage.
+Vine Weevil grubs can sometimes cause problems for newly-planted trees and shrubs while they’re battling to get established.
+However the biggest area of concern is for plants growing in containers where the grubs can feed in large numbers, safe from anything that might eat them.

 Photo: Bergenia cordifolia are placed around our nursery as an indicator plant – thankfully there’s no notching on the leaves so it’s safe to assume that there are no Vine Weevil active here!

 Scab diseases cause dark spots on fruit and leaves, as well as blistering or cracking on badly infected twigs.

 - Apple Scab affects Malus trees, whether as edible apple trees or ornamental Crab Apples, Pyracantha, Cotoneaster and occasionally Sorbus (such as Rowans)

 - Pear Scab only affects Pyrus (edible and/or ornamental Pear trees)